Vegas Hotel Guide

 Save on Nightlife: Free Guest List for Your Entire Group

 Every club in this guide offers free guest list entry — no cover charge for your entire bachelor party when you sign up in advance.
-This applies to XS, OMNIA, Hakkasan, Marquee, Tao, Zouk, Drai's After Hours, LIV, Jewel, and more.
+This applies to EBC at Night, OMNIA, Hakkasan, Marquee, Tao, Zouk, Drai's After Hours, LIV, Jewel, and more.
+(Note: XS Nightclub at Wynn is closed for renovation through December 30, 2026 — XS guest list returns from January 2027.)

 Standard guest list rules: arrive before 12:30 AM, maintain at least a 1:1 female-to-male ratio.
 All-male groups should consider table service for guaranteed entry and better logistics overall.
 See the free nightclub guest list guide → for full details per venue.